 Away from the tower, overflow and any other infrastructure, reservoirs are free from hazards associated with rivers and the sea.
 There is generally no perceivable flow, current or tides.
 Despite common misinformation that reservoirs are very cold, the upper depths in which people swim are no colder than in comparable natural lakes.
 At some times of year they are also warmer than rivers or the sea.
 When you take into account the risk associated with travelling long distances to the sea, the risks involved in swimming in a local reservoir are considerably lower.

 Over half of the people who drown at inland waters in the UK every year never intended to enter the water (as The National Fire Chiefs Council summary data and detailed data from The National Water Safety Forum show), yet some water safety campaigns wrongfully suggest swimmers are most at risk.
-People choosing to swim, who are not under the influence of alcohol and do not jump in, make up a small fraction of UK drownings.
+People choosing to swim are a small proportion of UK drownings, and statistics show that there is a very low risk of drowning when swimming in the UK.
 Many reservoirs already have fishing and boating on them, which carry a much higher accidental drowning rate than swimming (RoSPA analysis download).

 The large size and typically stoney shores of many reservoirs make them capable of sustaining large numbers of swimmers, unlike more ecologically sensitive sites such as soft river banks, small ponds and plunge pools, which can become damaged by large numbers of visitors.
 Many reservoirs have areas of bank with a gently sloping gradient and shallow water areas, ideal for gradual and safe access to and out of the water.
 Away from the man-made steep sides and infrastructure of reservoirs, many reservoirs are no different to a natural lake.